 Skip to main content

-xScaler Managed Metrics Backend is a fully managed, Prometheus-compatible metrics backend built for teams that need reliable, scalable observability without the overhead of running infrastructure themselves.
+xScaler Managed Observability Backend is a fully managed, multi-signal observability platform built for teams that need reliable, scalable metrics, logs, and traces without the overhead of running infrastructure themselves.

 What it is

-xScaler acts as a drop-in remote storage target for any Prometheus-compatible stack.
-You push metrics from your existing Prometheus, Grafana Alloy, OpenTelemetry Collector, or OTel SDK — xScaler handles ingestion, storage, and querying at scale.
+xScaler acts as a drop-in backend for any OpenTelemetry-compatible stack.
+You push telemetry from your existing Prometheus, Grafana Alloy, OpenTelemetry Collector, or OTel SDKs — xScaler handles ingestion, storage, and querying at scale across all three signals.

 • Multi-tenant — each tenant's data is fully isolated via the X-Scope-OrgID header.

-• Fully managed — no servers, no WAL, no compaction jobs to maintain.
+• Fully managed — no servers, no storage tuning, no compaction jobs to maintain.

 Architecture

-Your instrumented application or infrastructure emits metrics through an OTel SDK, Prometheus, or Grafana Alloy.
-Those metrics flow into the xScaler backend over remote_write or OTLP.
-Grafana (or any PromQL-capable tool) queries the data back out.
+Your instrumented application or infrastructure emits telemetry through an OTel SDK, Prometheus, or Grafana Alloy.
+That telemetry flows into xScaler over remote_write or OTLP.
+Grafana (or any compatible tool) queries the data back out.

 Supported ingest methods